 Founded in 2011, OxGord’s main offices are located in Gardena, Calif.
 This privately-owned company deals in an array of products ranging from auto parts and accessories, home and garden tools, pet supplies and accessories, and baby and kids’ products.
 Its best-selling, heavy-duty windshield snow cover is the OxGord Windshield Snow Cover Ice Removal Wiper Visor Protector.

 - $10 to $20: You can find an ideal car windshield cover for less than $20, with others priced as low as $10.
 Most of the items within this price range will get the job done, but the durability is low.
 A lot of these windshield covers are secured using straps and door flaps that are held in place inside the car by closing the doors on them.

 - $20 to $30: In this price range, you will find premium windshield covers, especially ones fitted with magnets.
 Most of the covers here are multifunctional, meaning you can use them for both winter and summer seasons.
 Others have more than one way of securing them utilizing magnets, flaps, and straps with plastic hooks.

-- Above $30: You will find top windshield covers comprised of special materials such as plant cotton, PEVA, and non-woven fabric, making them more durable and weatherproof.
+- $30 and up: You will find top windshield covers comprised of special materials such as plant cotton, PEVA, and non-woven fabric, making them more durable and weatherproof.
 Some covers come with a pouch for storing them when not in use, and others also include side mirror covers.
 You will also find some with luminous strips to make your car visible at night.